-- 5.155 In this section we consider the following: - Archaeology - Number of Conservation Area appraisals/character statements reviewed and produced - Conservation Area enhancement schemes - Number of historic buildings conserved through grants funded directly or in partnership - Number of listed buildings at risk taken off the register due to Council intervention - Number of enhancements to Scheduled Ancient Monuments owing to direct Council intervention - 5.156 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.157 The results for the period 2005/2006 are summarised in the table below.
+- 5.150 In this section we consider the following: - Archaeology - Number of Conservation Area appraisals/character statements reviewed and produced - Conservation Area enhancement schemes - Number of historic buildings conserved through grants funded directly or in partnership - Number of listed buildings at risk taken off the register due to Council intervention - Number of enhancements to Scheduled Ancient Monuments owing to direct Council intervention - 5.151 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted.
+The Conservation Appraisals undertaken in this monitoring period will be adopted by the Council as Supplementary Planning Documents. - 5.152 The results for the period 2006/2007 are summarised in the table below.
 Commentary on the main findings is provided below the table.

-Table 8 - Historic Environment Core and Local Indicators
+Table 9 - Historic Environment Core and Local Indicators

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified Number of applications requiring planning conditions relating to archaeology.
-Local All planning applications checked for archaeological implications.
-9 required a condition to safeguard archaeology as per paragraph 30 of PPG16 Gloucester is a historic city.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified Number of applications requiring planning conditions relating to archaeology.
+Local - All planning applications checked for archaeological implications.
+10 required a condition to safeguard archaeology as per paragraph 30 of PPG16 Gloucester is a historic city.
 Retaining archaeology in situ is a policy objective of the LDF.
-Number of Conservation Area appraisals/character statements reviewed and produced Local 13 Project tendered for and consultants appointed March 2006.
-Outcomes of study to be adopted as SPD.
-Number of Conservation Area enhancement schemes Local 1 Townscape Heritage Initiative scheme Ongoing scheme from 04/05 monitoring period.
+Number of Conservation Area appraisals/character statements reviewed and produced Local 13 All 11 existing Conservation Areas subject to a review in the period and 2 new additional areas proposed (Kingsholm and Barton Street) Two periods of public consultation on the reviews and new proposed areas undertaken Outcomes of study to be adopted as SPD.
+New positive buildings identified throughout the City Number of Conservation Area enhancement schemes Local - 1 Townscape Heritage Initiative scheme still running split into 3 areas; Inner Worcester Street; Lower Eastgate Street; St. Michaels Square Ongoing scheme from 04/05 & 05/05 monitoring periods